adarshschauhan/Nagarro-Test/SETUP.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the MIT License.

-## 🆘 Support
+## Support

 For support or questions, please open an issue in the repository.

-## 🎉 Demo

-The application includes a complete demo with:
-- Sample products across multiple categories
-- Working shopping cart functionality
-- Mock payment processing
-- User authentication flow
-- Order management system

-All data is stored locally and resets when the page is refreshed.